walton5511/wikiwikihk/docs/information/customized-coinshop.md

   - Movement speed is increased by 1.
   - There is a 5% chance that damage from ranged attacks is reduced by 100%.
 - **Karate Hairstyle**
-  - All attacks are increased by 4%.
+  - Damage dealt is increased by 4%.
   - There is a 3% chance of causing [Karate Block].
 - **[Karate Block]**
   - Positive Effect (1 Level)